pzivich/Delicatessen/docs/Optimization Advice.rst

 Optimization will be improved when the starting values (those provided in ``init``) are 'close' to the :math:`\theta` values.
 However, we don't know what those values may be.
 Since the optimization procedure needs to look for the best values, it is best to start it in the 'middle' of the possible space.
-If initial values are placed outside of the bounds of a particular :math:`\theta`, this can also break the optimization procedure.
-Returning to the proportion, providing a starting value of -10 may cause trouble, since proportions are actually bound to [0,1].
-So make sure your initial values are (1) reasonable, and (2) within the bounds of the possible values of :math:`\theta`.
+If initial values are placed outside of the bounds of a particular :math:`\theta`, this can break the optimization procedure.
+Returning to the proportion, providing a starting value of -10 may cause trouble, since proportions are actually bound to :math:`[0,1]`.

-As an example, consider the mean estimating equation for a binary variable.
-The starting value could be specified as 0, 1, or any other float.
-However, we can be nice to the optimizer by providing 0.5 as the starting value, since 0.5 is the middle of the possible space for a proportion.
+For many regression problems, starting values of 0 are likely to be preferred in absence of additional information about a problem.

-For regression, starting values of 0 are likely to be preferred in absence of additional information about a problem.
+To summarize: make sure your initial values are (1) reasonable, and (2) within the bounds of the possible values of :math:`\theta`, and (3) close to the actual estimate (if known or can be approximately known).

 Pre-wash initials
 --------------------